CCThompson82/Prostate_metastasis/Report_text_sections/Capstone_report.md

 ## Metrics
 As this problem has been defined, a performance metric for classification is required.
 The standard classification metric is the accuracy score, i.e. the percentage of observations which were correctly classified.
-However everal aspects of this project which make accuracy unsuitable.
+However several aspects of this project which make accuracy unsuitable.
 First, metastasis is a somewhat rare event, which has lead to an unbalanced label prevalence within the data set.
 The use of accuracy to score a model for unbalanced data can be